viktorlinus/portfolio-page/memory-bank/progress.md

 - Demonstrated internationalization implementation skills

 ## Overall Status
 The project has been deployed and is now fully multilingual, supporting both Swedish (default) and English.
 The Memory Bank documentation system has been established to maintain context between development sessions.
 Recent work includes enhancing the logo presentation in the navbar and footer, with adjustments to sizes and layout structure to improve visual hierarchy and brand presence.
+The website domain has been updated from eken-consulting.netlify.app to the custom domain eken-consulting.com, with all necessary updates to sitemap.xml, robots.txt, and metadata references.

 ## Completed Components
 - Basic project setup with Next.js 14 (App Router)